How can we help you?

 After about two to three weeks, we’ll have you return to our Allentown dental office where we’ll fit, place, and polish your new crown.
 Our dental crowns look completely natural, and no one will suspect that beautiful tooth is not all your own!

-If you’d like to learn more about crowns and their uses, please give us a call.
+If you’d like to learn more about crowns and their uses, please give our 18103 dentist office a call.

 A dental bridge is an oral appliance made to replace one or more missing teeth.
 It can be made to attach to your natural teeth or to two dental crowns on either side of the gap in your mouth.
 It is made to look very much like your natural teeth.
 A bridge will also restore your ability to chew properly.